spags093/html-links-lab-onl01-dtsc-ft-070620/README.md

 Let's practice creating links.
 Take a look at `index.html` for some additional guidance.
 To complete this lab you must:

-* Write one absolute path link and one relative path link
 <a href="https//www.learn.co">Learn</a>

 * Wrap the provided image in a link tag